fommil/fpmortals/manuscript/backmatter.md

   -- apply4 f fa fb fc fd = apply3 f fa fb fc <*> fd
 ~~~~~~~~

-Haskell also has typeclass derivation, using the `deriving` keyword.
-Creating a
+Haskell has typeclass derivation with the `deriving` keyword, the inspiration
-derivation is an advanced topic, but needless to say it is easy to derive a
+for `@scalaz.deriving`.
+Defining the derivation rules is an advanced topic, but
+it is easy to derive a typeclass for an ADT:
-typeclass and many of the Scala typeclasses have an equivalent in Haskell so
-should be familiar without further explanation:

 {lang="text"}
 ~~~~~~~~